kohirens/stdlib/README.md

 You will need to set the `$Env:HOME` environment on Windows before you can start the dev environment.
-It should be the same value as `$Env:USERPROFILE`, or what you need it to be.
+It should be the same value as `$Env:USERPROFILE`, or whatever you need it to be.
 Once you have it set and it shows up in Powershell when you run `Get-ChildItem Env:` you then do one of the following.

 ### Run Docker